Focus Drift

 • Top Opportunity — A headline insight if you had significant interruptions (e.g., "3 interruptions from Slack consumed 2 hours")

-• Interruption Patterns — Your top 3 interrupt sources with count and percentage
+• Interruption Patterns — Your top 3 interruption sources with count and percentage

 • Time Management Breakdown — How many interruptions were a good call, could have been deferred, or could have been delegated